klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: With the incompatible change, or the "hard fork" introduced in klaytn v1.7.0, some computation costs have been changed.
+NOTE: With the incompatible change, or the "hard fork" introduced in Klaytn v1.7.0, some computation costs have been changed.
 If you want the previous document, please refer to [previous document](computation-cost-previous.md).
 {% endhint %}